perma-id/w3id.org/wdaqua/readme.md

-Repository created to store the redirections of the the vocabulary for AutomationML
+Repository created to store the redirections of the the Qanary vocabulary
 ===================

 /wdaqua/qanary: